IBM/zos-node-accessor/README.md

 #### Get JES spool files

-`getJobLog(jobName, jobId)` - Get jes spool files identified by jobName and jobId.
+`getJobLog(jobNameOrOption, jobId)` - Get jes spool files identified by jobName and jobId.
+The following parameters are accepted:

 ##### Parameter

 * jobName - _string_ -  Name of the job. **Default:** '*'
 * jobId - _string_ -  Id of the job.
 * spoolFileIndex - _string | integer_ - Index of the spool file to get.
 Number of spool files can be found using `getJobStatus`, specifying 'x' will return all spool files joined with the `!!
 END OF JES SPOOL FILE !!`. **Default:** 'x'

+##### Parameter

+* option - _object_ - Option which contains:
+  *  jobName: Optional job name, default to '*'
+  *  jobId - _string_ - Specify a JES job ID, which is required
+  *  fileId - _string_ - Spool file index (1, 2, 3...) or 'x' returning all spool files joined with the `!!
+END OF JES SPOOL FILE !!`
+  *  owner - _string_ - Specify a JES job owner, which is optional and can contain a wildcard (*)

 ##### Return